Jimmy Roberts: ABC, ESPN and NBC Sports

-Roberts is a host and interviewer for golf coverage on NBC and Golf Channel.
+He has remained with the network ever since, hosting golf coverage on NBC and its Golf Channel.
 Other NBC assignments over the years for Roberts include hosting the halftime show for Notre Dame football, being one of the main anchors for NBC's weekend sports updates, anchoring the network's coverage of the French Open, and worked as a field reporter for NBC's coverage of the 2000 American League Championship Series.
 He has also reported on horse racing for NBC.
-Roberts has won two Emmys since joining NBC.
+Roberts hosted and narrated the Outdoor Life Network's coverage of the 2005 Dakar Rally.